Queen1eZ/Queen1eZ/README.md

 <h1 align="center">Hi 👋, I'm Queenie</h1>
 <h3 align="center">A passionate data analysis enthusiast</h3>

- I am a graduate student in **Electrical & Computer Engineering** at [The University of Washington](https://www.washington.edu/) and I graduated in **Data Science and Big Data Technology with Contemporary Entrepreneurialism** from [The University of Liverpool](https://www.liverpool.ac.uk/) with a bachelor's degree.
+ I am a graduate student in **Electrical & Computer Engineering** at [The University of Washington](https://www.washington.edu/) and I graduated in **Data Science and Big Data Technology with Contemporary Entrepreneurialism** from [The University of Liverpool](https://www.liverpool.ac.uk/) with a first-honor bachelor's degree.

 - 🔭 I’m currently studying at **University of Washington**